360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Experimental Results

 \subsection{Qualitative Evaluation}

 High resolution synthesis using conditional GAN is not widely studied. pix2pixHD~\cite{wang2018pix2pixHD} is mainly presented to synthesize images from semantic labels.
-However, the conditional properties of GAN in the framework can be used as an alternative approach in our case.
-The results are evaluated on the SUN360 test set.
-Our results from the test set are shown in Figure~\ref{fig:result}.
-We successfully synthesize 360{\degree} panorama from partial observations.
-Although the baseline work performs well on semantic to image prediction, and facial synthesis.
-It is shown that our results clearly outperform pix2pixHD~\cite{wang2018pix2pixHD}.
+However, the conditional properties of GAN in the framework can be used as a baseline approach in our case.
+The proposed method clearly outperforms the baseline, as shown in Figure~\ref{fig:result}.
+Note that the repetitive pattern at the bottom is due to the training data which contains circular shape of watermark in it.
+Additional result on the case where the input is non-horizontally aligned is shown in Figure~\ref{fig:result_ovl}.

-We believe that this difference is due to the relatively challenging task we are solving and due to the fact that the missing regions in most problems are larger than visible regions.
-The outdoor scene dataset also exhibits greater variance than does the dataset of faces or road scenes in semantic-to-image synthesis.
-The typical results from the baseline work are synthesized smoothly, but they appear cartoonish, whereas our results are relatively sharp.
-For the challenging scenes shown in Figure~\ref{fig:failure_cases}, where most of the scenes are covered with trees and foliage, both methods fail to synthesize plausible results.
-The synthesized results are severely disrupted due to scene complexity.
+The outdoor scene dataset also exhibits greater variance than the dataset of faces or road scenes in semantic-to-image synthesis which makes the task more challenging.
+The typical results from the baseline are synthesized smoothly, but they appear cartoonish and lacking in detail, whereas our result is relatively sharp.
+We believe that this difference is achieved by hierarchical synthesis method that we proposed.

-Accurate semantic label maps can help the network understand a given object in a scene.
-In this case, the synthesis results may be improved.
-However, datasets for 360{\degree} panorama scene prediction, understanding, manipulation, and synthesis remain limited.
-Dataset creation may be worth exploring in future works.

-Although we successfully synthesize the panorama in high-resolution, it is far from being perfect.
-The field of view estimation network does not estimate the actual field of view, and this restriction serves as a constraint for the network.
-Developing an algorithm capable of predicting the actual field of view panorama and synthesizing all surrounding scenes would be beneficial.
-The work is currently limited to handling inputs in ordered and known locations.
-The development of an algorithm for estimating the sequences and orders of scenes without overlapping is an interesting problem to tackle.